meaganoak/oakleygroup/_pages/openings.md

 There are currently no funded positions available in the group, however, see below for potential avenues of funding.

-### Applications for PhD and Postdoc positions
+### Applications for PhD positions
 If you are interested in working in the Oakley Group, please send me an [email](mailto:meagan.oakley@manchester.ac.uk) along with a current CV and a brief statement of interest.

-Elligible PhD students are encouraged to apply for the [President's Doctoral Scholarship](https://www.se.manchester.ac.uk/phds-science-engineering/funding/presidents-doctoral-scholarship/) or the [Dean's Doctoral Scholarship](https://www.se.manchester.ac.uk/phds-science-engineering/funding/deans-doctoral-scholarship/) at the University of Manchester.
-UK, black-heritage students may apply for the [School of Natural Sciences Diversity PhD Scholarships](https://www.se.manchester.ac.uk/phds-science-engineering/funding/diversity-scholarship/).UK, black-heritage students may apply for the [School of Natural Sciences Diversity PhD Scholarships](https://www.se.manchester.ac.uk/phds-science-engineering/funding/diversity-scholarship/).
-PhD students may also apply for the [Postgraduate Research Teaching Associate (PGRTA) Scholarships](https://www.se.manchester.ac.uk/phds-science-engineering/funding/teaching-associate-scholarship/) which provides funding for a PhD with a combination of research and teaching.
-The full list of funding opportunities and corresponding elligibilities can be found [here](https://www.se.manchester.ac.uk/phds-science-engineering/funding/).
+*Eligible PhD students are encouraged to apply for the [President's Doctoral Scholarship](https://www.se.manchester.ac.uk/phds-science-engineering/funding/presidents-doctoral-scholarship/) or the [Dean's Doctoral Scholarship](https://www.se.manchester.ac.uk/phds-science-engineering/funding/deans-doctoral-scholarship/) at the University of Manchester.

+*UK, black-heritage students may apply for the [School of Natural Sciences Diversity PhD Scholarships](https://www.se.manchester.ac.uk/phds-science-engineering/funding/diversity-scholarship/).

+*UK-based PhD students may also apply for the [Postgraduate Research Teaching Associate (PGRTA) Scholarships](https://www.se.manchester.ac.uk/phds-science-engineering/funding/teaching-associate-scholarship/) which provides funding for a PhD with a combination of research and teaching.

+The full list of funding opportunities and corresponding eligibilities can be found [here](https://www.se.manchester.ac.uk/phds-science-engineering/funding/).

+### Applications for Postdoctoral Researcher positions

 There are currently no funded postdoctoral positions available.
-I would be happy to support fellowship applications after applying to our group.
+However, I would be happy to support fellowship applications after applying to our group.
 The [Marie Curie Postdoctoral Fellowship](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships) is one potential avenue for indepedent funding.